KrynxtioN/KrynxtioN/README.md

 ## 🌐 LOBBY ONE - V1

-A Multi-Gamemode Multiplayer Project in MTA:SA ↓
+A Multi-Gamemode Project in MTA:SA ↓

 currently under development